Best Monitors for Mac for Remote Work in 2026

 • Factory-calibrated color accuracy (Delta E under 2) rivals monitors costing twice as much

-• 90W USB-C powers MacBook Pro 14-inch and MacBook Air on one cable
+• 90W USB-C charges MacBook Pro 14-inch at full load on one cable

-• IPS Black panel delivers noticeably deeper blacks than standard IPS — better for video calls against dark backgrounds
+• IPS Black panel delivers noticeably deeper blacks than standard IPS — better for video and design review

 • Works with any Mac via USB-C, including older models without Thunderbolt 4